Mohd Zabri Abdul Hamid: Death

 On 4 September 1975, Zabri was killed when he stepped on a booby-trap which was set up by the communist while taking two wounded members to an extraction point area after an operation of hunting down the communist who killed extra policemen who were sent to the hospital.
 His right leg was broken and suffered serious wounds, leading to blood loss.
 He died while giving a message to his team members.
+His last words were: "In war, there is no room for pity.
+Either kill or be killed".
 He was buried in Tapah, Perak.

 To commemorate his service, he was promoted as an Assistant Superintendent rank and a 69 Commando training camp in Tasik Banding was named after him.

 Honours

 In June 2014, Zabri received the Seri Pahlawan Gagah Perkasa (S.P.), the highest and most distinguished Federal award.